Levent Lezgin Kılınç; Seray Özsoy

 Investments that meet the following criteria are supported within the scope of Strategic Investment Incentive Practices:

-In order to these incentive practices, each practice has a different types of benefits such as VAT exemption, customs tax exemption, tax discount, social insurance premium support, income tax withholding discount, social insurance premium support, interest rate support, land allocation, VAT refund.
+In order to these incentive practices, each practice has a different type of benefits such as VAT exemption, customs tax exemption, tax discount, social insurance premium support, income tax withholding discount, social insurance premium support, interest rate support, land allocation, VAT refund.

 The Republic of Turkey become the first destination for all foreign investors around the world due to the reason that the Republic of Turkey has one of the most growing economies in the world with its advantages of geographical location, diversified economy and investment opportunities supporting by the government.
 In accordance with the Doing Business Report, Turkey has jumped up 10 places to be 33rd among 190 nations.
 It is clearly seen that Turkey gained critical achievements in economic fields, especially by comparing all places into the index for two years, Turkey has gained improvement in 27 places.
 The expectation of Turkey is being ranked 20th on the next index.
 All of the improvements and the speed of economic growth boost investors to do direct investments within the border of Turkey.